George Clooney named as witness at Berlusconi sex trial

-MILAN George Clooney will be called as a defence witness at former Italian Prime Minister Silvio Berlusconi's trial on charges he paid for sex with a minor, court officials said on Wednesday.
+MILAN George Clooney will be called as a defense witness at former Italian Prime Minister Silvio Berlusconi's trial on charges he paid for sex with a minor, court officials said Wednesday.

-The Oscar-winner was among 214 witnesses admitted by a Milan court for the defence and prosecution.
-Witnesses for the defence also include footballer Cristiano Ronaldo and Clooney's former girlfriend, Elisabetta Canalis.
+The Oscar-winner was among 214 witnesses admitted by a Milan court for the defense and prosecution.
+Witnesses for the defense also include footballer Cristiano Ronaldo and Clooney's former girlfriend, Elisabetta Canalis.

 Berlusconi is accused of paying Karima el Mahroug, also known as Ruby, for sex when she was 17.
 The 75-year-old is also charged with abuse of power for getting the Moroccan-born Ruby released from custody after she was arrested for theft in Milan.